The pattern is common in Christian history.

-Who would contend that women may not sing in church?
+Who would contend that women may not sing in the church assembly?

 Fortunately, as Bible students have examined the scriptures to see whether these things were so (Acts 17:11), this error has in large part faded from the theological scene.